HGVSnomenclature/VarNomen/_recommendations/protein/variant/description/duplication-desc.md

 *	for all descriptions the **most C-terminal position** possible of the reference sequence is arbitrarily assigned to have been changed (_**3'rule**_)
 	*	the 3'rule ("C-terminal rule") also applies for changes in single amino acid stretches and tandem repeats
 *	duplications at the DNA or RNA level, **starting N-terminal of and including** the translation termination (stop) codon usually have no (predicted) effect on the protein level.
-	*	duplications at DNA or RNA level, which introduce an **immediate** translation termination (stop) codon at the protein level are described as a nonsense variant.
+*	duplications at DNA or RNA level
+	*	which introduce an **immediate** translation termination (stop) codon at the protein level are described as a nonsense variant.
-	*	duplications at the DNA or RNA level, **containing a translation stop codon** in the duplicated sequence are at the protein level described as an insertion of this sequence, not as a deletion-insertion removing the entire C-terminal amino acid sequence.
+	*	**encoding a translation stop codon** in the duplicated sequence are at the protein level described as an insertion of this sequence, not as a deletion-insertion removing the entire C-terminal amino acid sequence.
-	*	duplications at the DNA or RNA level, encoding an open reading frame which **after** the duplicated sequence shift to another reading frame are described as a frame shift.
+	*	encoding an open reading frame which **after** the duplicated sequence shift to another reading frame are described as a frame shift.